OctopusDeploy/docs/CONTRIBUTING.md

 #### Nested Lists

-You can nest lists, by adding four spaces before the nested list items.
+You can nest lists, by adding two spaces before the nested list items.

 #### Bullets